Concentration (game show): Rules

 Two contestants (one usually a returning champion) sat before a board of 30 numbered squares.
 Each square was composed of a trilon that concealed a piece of the rebus, and either the name of a prize, or a special square.

 One at a time, the contestants called out two numbers.
 If the prizes or special action did not match, the opponent took a turn.
 However, if the contestant did match, whatever prize was printed on the card was placed on a board behind the contestant; or, he/she could perform an action.
-The second number had to be called out within a certain time limit; otherwise, the contestant's turn ended.
-It was also permissible to pass on one's turn.
-This usually happened during the course of a game if a contestant called out a prize card that had been orphaned as the result of a wild card match (see below).

-More importantly, a match also revealed two pieces of the rebus, which identified a person, phrase, place, thing, title, etc. The contestant could try to solve the rebus by making one guess or choose two more numbers.
+A match also revealed two pieces of the rebus, which identified a person, phrase, place, thing, title, etc. The contestant could try to solve the rebus by making one guess or choose two more numbers.
 There was no penalty for a wrong guess; even if he/she was wrong, he/she kept control.
-Usually, a contestant waited to solve the puzzle until he/she had exposed a good portion of the rebus through several matches.
+Usually, a contestant waited to solve the puzzle until he/she had exposed a good portion of the rebus through several matches, but some contestants weren't bashful about making a wild guess after the first match.
 In rare instances, the puzzle was solved with only a few clues showing: one contestant solved Night Court with two squares exposed and just the top of an apple core revealed.

 Also included were two or three joke or gag prizes (such as a banana peel or a tattered sock).
 Over the years, the gag prizes included some creatively bad puns and wordplay.
 These actually served as protection against matching the forfeit cards upon which he/she might stumble.